Soundwood/SHAMR/README.md

 ## Installation

-Navigate to the `backend` folder and run the following command:
+Navigate to the `SHAMR` folder and run the following command:

 ```ruby
 bundle install